karan1384/Incubyte-Assessment/readme.md

    cd Incubyte-Assessment
    ```

-3. (Optional) Create a virtual environment to manage dependencies:
+3. (Optional) Create a virtual environment to manage dependencies (For Windows):

    ```
    virtualenv env